ana-lazarova/copyrightexceptions.eu/content/implementations/MT/dsm8.md

 jurisdictions:
 - MT
 score: 2
 description: "This exception allows cultural heritage institutions to make available on non-commercial websites, for non-commercial purposes, out-of-commerce works or other subject-matter that are permanently in their collections."
 beneficiaries:
 - cultural heritage institutions
 purposes:
-- making available to the public (on non-commercial websites)
+- non-commercial
 usage:
-- reproduction (in any format or medium)
+- making available to the public (on non-commercial websites)
 subjectmatter:
 - works
 - databases